 4 - How to Clean your HVAC Air Duct DIY

 Knowing how to clean air ducts is essential to maintaining your air conditioning system.
-Whether you have your cleaning professionally done or choose to do it yourself, it is crucial, even just for the health benefits of reducing pollutants such as dust, mildew, and dander.
+Whether you have your vent cleaning and duct cleaning professionally done or choose to do it yourself, it is crucial, even just for the health benefits of reducing pollutants such as dust, mildew, and dander.

 When to Choose DIY Air Duct Cleaning

 If you know how to clean vents and air ducts, you may want to consider performing the job yourself.
 If you plan on doing it, it is best to perform the job before the warm weather season, so it will be ready to go when you start it up in the spring.
 You may also want to consider cleaning your air ducts if you have recently performed home renovations or installed a new HVAC system.